 For developers by design

-A unique opportunity to build content and services into the core phone experience.
+Bring your content and services into the core phone experience

-By leveraging scopes, your content and services become integral to the core phone experience — and at a fraction of the cost of developing and maintaining a traditional app.
+By leveraging scopes, your content and services become an integral part of the default phone experience — and at a fraction of the cost of developing and maintaining a traditional app.
 It’s never been this easy to develop a mobile experience.

 The Ubuntu SDK also support mainstream HTML5 apps beautifully, while a rich Qt/QML based native app environment can be used to develop deeper experiences, like games.

 Introducing scopes and frameworks

 With Ubuntu, you can make your content discoverable via the phone’s default aggregating scopes (e.g. Today, NearBy, News, Music, Photos) simply by creating a new scope of your own.
 For even deeper API access, frameworks are coming soon.
 With the Messaging framework, for example, you can integrate your services with the core messaging app for the phone.
 With the Cloud framework, users could adjust the settings to instruct all core apps to use your service for storage.

 Tag your scope — be part of the default experience

 By tagging your scope with keywords, you’ll make it easier for users to find your content when they use the phone.
 In effect, you’ll be building your content and services right into the default experience of the phone.